Anatomically-Informed Deep Learning on Contrast-Enhanced Cardiac MRI for Scar Segmentation and Clinical Feature Extraction: Introduction

-Here we describe an anatomically-informed deep-learning (DL) approach to myocardium and scar segmentation and clinical feature extraction from LGE--CMR images.
+Here we describe an anatomically-informed deep-learning (DL) approach to myocardial and scar/fibrosis segmentation and clinical feature extraction from LGE-CMR images.
 We term our technology Anatomical Convolutional Segmentation Network, ACSNet.
 The technology enables clinical use by ensuring anatomical accuracy and complete automation.
-It is robust to inputs from different CMR modalities and imaging centers, and scar distributions arising from different heart pathologies.
-Unlike existing LGE--CMR segmentation technologies, ours accurately quantifies scar and calculates ventricular volume, outperforming inter-expert results without compromising the anatomical integrity of the segmentation.
-By eliminating manual interventions, this approach holds the potential to democratize cardiac diagnostic radiology by providing reliable prognostic results and bridging inequity in healthcare delivery.
-Furthermore, ACSNet's approach for clinical feature extraction, which satisfies highly complex geometric constraints without stunting the learning process, has the potential of a broad applicability in computer vision beyond cardiology, and even outside of medicine.
+It is robust to inputs from different CMR modalities and imaging centers, and scar/fibrosis distributions arising from different heart pathologies.
+Unlike existing LGE-CMR segmentation technologies, ours accurately quantifies scar and calculates LV volume, outperforming inter-expert results without compromising the anatomical integrity of the segmentation.
+By eliminating manual interventions, this approach holds the potential to make CMR more accessible and less labor-intensive.
+Furthermore, ACSNet's approach for clinical feature extraction, which satisfies highly complex geometric constraints without stunting the learning process, has the potential for broad applicability in computer vision beyond cardiology, and even outside of medicine.